abbew25/PV_galaxy_survey_forecasts_neutrinos/README.md

 # Forecasting constraints for neutrino mass with peculiar velocity surveys

 ## About
-This repository contains code to produce forecasts for galaxy surveys, with or without peculiar velocity measurements, to constrain the sum of neutrino masses.
+This repository contains code to produce forecasts for galaxy surveys to constrain the sum of neutrino masses.
+The code allows you to produce forecasts for surveys with redshift information, peculiar velocity information, or a survey that has both.

-This code is largely based off the code here: https://github.com/CullanHowlett/PV_fisher
+This code is heavily inspired/based off the code here: https://github.com/CullanHowlett/PV_fisher

 ## Table of contents